sharmaJD/Madhav-Ecommerce-Sales/README.md

 # Project Insight
--Most of the customers spent the maximum amounts of money on purchasing products like clothing(63%), Electronics(21%) and furniture-including Bookcases, Tables, etc)(17%).
+- Most of the customers spent the maximum amounts of money on purchasing products like clothing(63%), Electronics(21%) and furniture-including Bookcases, Tables, etc)(17%).
--The store generates the maximun=m profits from the months January, March, and October.
+- The store generates the maximum profits from the months January, March, and October.
--They made highest profit from printer and cases.
+- They made highest profit from printer and cases.
--Top 3 state of highest product buyers: Maharashtra, Madhya Pradesh and Uttar Pardesh.
+- Top 3 state of highest product buyers: Maharashtra, Madhya Pradesh and Uttar Pardesh.
 So they should target more people from this states by providing them with gift cards, discount and advertising.
--Top 3 product buyer customer: Harivansh, Madhav and Madan Mohan.
+- Top 3 product buyer customer: Harivansh, Madhav and Madan Mohan.
--Generally, the customers perfer COD rather then other mode of Payment.
+- Generally, the customers perfer COD rather then other mode of Payment.